jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Custom Central Server Address

-Leave this field empty unless you need to list your server on a [private central server](#3-directory)
+Leave this field empty unless you need to list your server on a [private Central Server](#3-directory)

 ### Start Minimised